joecupano/SIGpi/README.md

 #### Gpredict
 Some satellites have packet capability.
 Gpredict is a real-time satellite tracking and orbit prediction application.
 It needs to be configured with your lcoations latitiude, longitude, altitude, plus online data feeds for accurate tracking.
 Be sure to consult [Gpredict documentation]( http://gpredict.oz9aec.net/documents.php} for more info

+## Post Installation

+Though all the software is installed, many apps will require further configuration.
+Some will require configuration per use if you are using different SDR devices for differenent use cases.
+This section covers the configurations that only need to be done one time.

 ## What Else
 Yes, I know there are more apps installed.
 There is no short-cut and must defer you to the  documentation on their respetive sites